makersacademy/taster2.0/challenge_2.md

 ```

-> For the geekest, open the element inspector, go to the network tab, reload the page and see if it is loading the page correctly.
+> For the geekest, open the element inspector, go to the network tab, reload the page and see if it is loading the style.css page correctly.

 ### Section 2: Create the blocks !
 (1h30)